 Dr. Klein, I’d like to face my pain head on and thats why I came to you.
 To try and regrow what is mine.
 Strength, power, courage, and dedication. ”

-I turned around to see Dr. Klein penning down notes and looking back at me, somber and listening on as I assumed she would be.
+I turned to see Dr. Klein penning down notes and looking back at me, listening on as I assumed she would be.
 The trees slightly swayed in the winds and I thought back to a more calming time in my life when I felt as if I didn’t have to reach out to such an unknown place to find healing.
 Yet, here I was, staring at a such a majestic scene and revisiting my history with a woman who also found hope in those hills.
 A small series of chimes went off and Dr.Klein began to speak.
 I turned around, walked back to the couch and sat down.

-“In our week stay here that we have planned out, you will find that we really want to delve into who you are and what satisfies you mentally and physically.
+“In our two week stay here that we have planned out, you will find that we really want to delve into who you are and what satisfies you mentally and physically.
 There is plenty here that you have discussed with me so far and we will discuss that one one one, on our walks, hikes, swims, and more.
 We have coaching sessions that include yoga, spiritual sessions, and empowerment settings that are invigorating and help us get us back on our feet.
 I want you to know that the situation you went through is one that we want to help you through…”

 I listened on to her speak with a stuffy nose, and tears streaming down my face and I felt the weights that I had been carrying lift away from my shoulders.
 As I looked out to the mountains, I smiled, and felt a bit of the gleam from the snowy mountain caps reflect back into my smile.